MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

-# Action Plan for Securing a Back-End Engineering Role: A Roadmap for Applied Computing and Computer Science Students
+# From Student to Back-End Developer:: A Roadmap for Applied Computing and Computer Science Students

 **Prepared for:** Husky student pursuing a job as a Back-End Developer